clfs/qoi/README.md

 # qoi
-A QOI image encoder and decoder.
+A QOI image decoder and encoder.